HannahTalksDev/HealthData/README.md

 # Health Data

-A Next.js application built with React 19 and TypeScript.
+A Next.js application that is with React 19 and TypeScript.

 ## Prerequisites